redis/redis-doc/commands/lcs.md

 (integer) 6
 ```

-However what is often very useful, is to know the match position in each strings:
+However, what is often very useful, is to know the match position in each strings:

 ```
 > LCS key1 key2 IDX